MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/what-is-xbox-live.md

 ## 2. Data platform

 The Xbox Live Data Platform drives the usage of player stats, achievements, and leaderboards.
-Read this series of topics to learn more about how to use these in your title.
+Read this series of articles to learn more about how to use these in your title.

 | Article | Description |
 |---------|-------------|